ghoneycutt/puppet-module-pam/README.md

 content
 -------
-Content of the PAM file for the service
+Content of the PAM file for the service.
+The `content` and `lines` parameters are mutually exclusive.
+Not setting either of these parameters will result in an empty service definition file.

 lines
 -----
 Provides content for the PAM service file as an array of lines.
+The `content` and `lines` parameters are mutually exclusive.
+Not setting either of these parameters will result in an empty service definition file.

 ===